sowmya-subra/nfl-analysis/README.md

 The research challenges traditional conservative play-calling norms, highlighting the importance of variables such as game context and offensive momentum.
 These findings offer valuable guidance for optimizing fourth-down strategies, potentially enhancing team performance and game management.

 ## **Files in this Repository**:
-data/: Contains the cleaned and processed datasets used for analysis.

 notebooks/: Jupyter notebooks detailing the data preprocessing, model training, and evaluation processes.

 documents/: Contains final presentation presented in class, docx file of detailed report